 - Failure to thrive

 According to chILD EU, there is a list of investigations that could be undertaken.
 Some of these are essential to diagnosis yet, some may not be required.
-Please check out ChILD EU’s Living with chILD (UK-Version) or ‘Get up and Go with chILD’ (UK version) for more information.
+Please check out ChILD EU’s Living with chILD (UK-Version) for more information.
 If your child is going through diagnosis phase, please discuss these with your child’s healthcare professional.

 Once you have been referred, the first component in diagnosis is for the healthcare team to take a detailed history for your child’s illness.
 You will be asked about symptoms, when they started, if any other investigations have been performed, past or current treatments and also if you child had had any hospital admissions.
 This is a very important process so it may be useful for you to create a list or a diary of events.